secretstartups/handbook/infrastructure/change-management/index.html.md

 ### Hard PCL

 In addition to all of the restrictions in the Soft PCL, Hard PCLs include code deploys and infrastructure changes for every criticality level (see [change severities](/handbook/engineering/infrastructure/change-management/#change-severities)).

-In case of an emergency, the EOC should interact with the Incident Manager On Call prior to making any decision.
+In case of an active S1/S2 incident, the EOC should interact with the Incident Manager On Call prior to making any decision.
 It is at EOC and Incident Manager On Call discretion to make a decision on whether a change should be approved and executed.
 If the change is approved, Incident Manager On Call should inform the VP of Infrastructure of this decision (who will inform the executive team as necessary).

+During some multi-day PCL periods it will be preferred to exempt specific changes from the PCL.
+Each of these must have an associated issue providing clear justification for the exemption and have the approval of the VP of Infrastructure or their designee.

 ## Feature Flags and the Change Management Process